On The Road to Glenlough

 But it is not just the famous that have a narrative worth relating.
 The truly heroic aspect of any account of Glenlough rests with the people who lived and breathed it.
 Accordingly, participants will learn much about the residents of Glenlough, their work and their pastimes, from farming, fishing, and turf-cutting to distilling and music.

-Note: In all but the driest weather conditions it is a 2–3 hour moderately strenuous hike to the Glenlough valley from the nearest road.
-Thus, it may not be feasible to reach Glenlough itself during this 2.5 day course.
-Participants will, however, visit a number of spectacular sites closely tied to the Glenlough story such as Port and Malinbeg.
+Note: In all but the driest weather conditions it is a 2–3 hour, moderately strenuous hike to the Glenlough valley from the nearest road.
+Thus, we will not visit the valley itself during the weekend course.
+Participants will, however, inspect a number of spectacular sites closely tied to the Glenlough story such as Port and Malinbeg.
+It is intended that those taking part in the week-long course will take a trip to Glenough valley.
+An alternative activity will be offered on the day for those who are not capable of making the longer walk.

 Course Director

 Christy Gillespie is an author and former primary school principal who has a particular interest in the history associated with St Colm Cille.
 As well as this, he spent over 15 years researching the story of Glenlough, the people who lived there and the notable visitors who spent time in the valley.
-His magnum opus The Road to Glenlough—a 684 page, full-colour book published in 2023—is the result of this work.
+His magnum opus The Road to Glenlough—a 684 page, full-colour book published in 2023—is the result of this work and was a finalist in the Next Generation World Indie Book Awards 2024.